danielharrell/SumLect2015/Lost_Idea_LA.md

 and a choice against liberal education the answer to a question never asked.
 Against all this, the first thing we might think to say is that answers are not enough, results are not enough, content is not enough.
-And this is one element in defenses of liberal education.
-Here are two examples:
+And this is one way defenses of liberal education talk as if a liberal education were a matter of something other than content.
+Here are two
+examples:

 > The maturation of the student---not
 information transfer---is the real purpose of colleges and